zkayser/jira_client/README.md

 Each developer must attend to change tracking against the story they are working on.
 This flow requires the following basic steps:

-* Identity the project story id of the story to be completed.
+* Identify the project story id of the story to be completed.
 * Change the apprppriate code.
 * Create a product change id to associate the code changes.
 * Commit the code changes with the product change id.